 How do I apply for the Police and Nurses Easy Living Savings Account?

 If you have found that the Easy Living Savings Account will make your finances after 50 easier to manage, you will first need to apply for membership to P&N Bank.
-The online application can be found by clicking on “Go to Site”.
+The online application can be found on their website.
 Check to see if you are eligible for membership and an Easy Living Savings Account:

 - Minimum age.
 You must be at least 65 years of age to qualify for this account.
 If applying for a joint account, only one of you needs to meet this age requirement.